-In a squirrel cage induction motor, the stator is typically made up of a series of electromagnetic coils.
+In a squirrel cage induction motor, the stator consists of a series of electromagnetic coils.
 When an alternating current (AC) is applied to these coils, a rotating magnetic field is generated.
-This rotating magnetic field then passes over the rotor windings, which are made up of a series of conductive bars that are shorted at the ends.
+This rotating magnetic field then passes over the rotor windings, which are shorted conductive bars.

-However, the rotor windings in a squirrel cage induction motor have a high resistance, which reduces the amount of torque that can be generated.
-As a result, squirrel cage induction motors have a low starting torque, which means it takes a relatively large amount of torque to get the rotor moving when the motor is first turned on.
+The interaction between the magnetic fields from the stator and rotor creates a torque, causing the rotor to rotate and follow the direction of the rotating magnetic field.
+However, the rotor windings in a squirrel cage induction motor have a high resistance, which limits the amount of torque that can be generated.
+As a result, squirrel cage induction motors have a low starting torque, meaning it takes a relatively large amount of torque to get the rotor moving when the motor is first turned on.

-Once the rotor is moving, the interaction between the magnetic fields from the stator and rotor continues to generate a torque, which keeps the rotor rotating at a constant speed.
+Once the rotor is moving, the interaction between the magnetic fields from the stator and rotor continues to generate a torque, keeping the rotor rotating at a constant speed.
 The rotational speed of the rotor is determined by the frequency of the power supply and the load on the motor.

 In summary, squirrel cage induction motors are widely used due to their simplicity, reliability, and low cost.
 They work through electromagnetic induction by generating a rotating magnetic field through the stator coils, which interacts with the conductive bars on the rotor windings to generate torque and convert electrical energy into mechanical energy.
 While they have a low starting torque, once the rotor is moving, they continue to operate at a constant speed.